 - in addition, there were 1,099,834 Rail Container crossings of which 491,994 were full and 607,840 were empty.

 This table shows the the top 10 border crossings along the US-Mexico land border in 2019, by volume and type.
 San Ysidro is the busiest crossing by far, followed by El Paso.
-Most of the volume of the annual crossings are made by Personal vehicles and their passengers, and pedestrians.
+Most of the the annual crossings are made by personal vehicles and their passengers, and pedestrians.

 |Crossing Name||Crossing Type||Volume|